Top online payment options in Nigeria

 Beyond using Grey to receive international payments in USD, British pounds and other popular currencies, you can also use the platform to send money to people outside Nigeria.

-If you’re a user of popular social media platforms like Twitter, you will notice that even though the company is only recently founded in 2022, it has become quite a notable financial technology company, enabling the processing of payment for service providers, Freelancers, and Vendors in Africa etc.
+If you’re a user of popular social media platforms like X, you will notice that even though the company is only recently founded in 2022, it has become quite a notable financial technology company, enabling the processing of payment for service providers, Freelancers, and Vendors in Africa etc.

-Opening a Geepay account gives you the options to set up a virtual bank account and start receiving payment either via GBP, USD or Euros.
+Opening a Raenest account gives you the options to set up a virtual bank account and start receiving payment either via GBP, USD or Euros.
 It also provides features like a virtual debit card for USD while making it possible for a seamless currency conversion to your local currency.

-One of the notable things about using Geegpay is the charges.
+One of the notable things about using Raenest is the charges.
 For example, there’s a one time 3 USD payment for issuance of a dollar card, a 0.5 USD for funding the dollar card and a transaction fee of 0.5 USD.

 After raising a 1.5 million USD in pre-seed funding in 2024, Cleva has expanded its services to enable cross-border transactions across Africa, starting in Nigeria.